K.C. Jones: College career

-After completing college and joining the NBA, Jones considered a career as an NFL player, even trying out for a team.
-However, he failed to make the cut.
+Professional career

+Boston Celtics (1958–1967)

 During his playing days, he was known as a tenacious defender.
-Jones spent all of his nine seasons in the NBA with the Boston Celtics, being part of eight championship teams from 1959 to 1966, retiring after the Celtics' loss to the Philadelphia 76ers in the 1967 Eastern Division Finals.
+Jones spent all of his nine seasons in the NBA with the Boston Celtics, being part of eight championship teams from 1959 to 1966, retiring after the Celtics' loss to the Philadelphia 76ers in the 1967 Eastern Division finals.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1989.

-Jones is one of only eight players in basketball history to have won an NCAA championship, an NBA championship, and an Olympic gold medal, joining Bill Russell, Magic Johnson, Michael Jordan, Jerry Lucas, Clyde Lovellette, Quinn Buckner, and Anthony Davis.
+Jones is one of only eight players in basketball history to achieve the basketball Triple Crown — winning an NCAA championship, an NBA championship, and an Olympic gold medal, joining Bill Russell, Magic Johnson, Michael Jordan, Jerry Lucas, Clyde Lovellette, Quinn Buckner, and Anthony Davis.
 In NBA history, only his former teammates Russell (11 championships) and Sam Jones (10) have won more championships during their playing careers.